THOMAS JOHN PHILLIPS

 Private, 2nd Battalion, Honourable Artillery Company (Service Number 10624)

 William Edgar Allin was born in Cardiff in 1883 to William Allin, originally from Hackney, London and a commission agent for a grocery and Annie Allin née Dutson, originally from Reading, Berkshire.
-In 1911 the Allin family are living at 40 Richmond Road.
-William Edgar Allin marries Florence Winifred Jenkins of 28 Lochaber Street, Roath Park, on 29th Jan 1914 at Woodville Road Baptist Chapel.
-He serves as a Private in the Honourable Artillery Company on the Western Front but is killed in Reutal in Belgium on 9th October 1917 aged 34.
+In 1911 the Allin family lived at 40 Richmond Road.
+William Edgar Allin, accountant, married Florence Winifred Jenkins of 28 Lochaber Street, Roath Park, on 29th Jan 1914 at Woodville Road Baptist Chapel.
+He served as a Private in the Honourable Artillery Company on the Western Front but is killed in Reutal in Belgium on 9th Oct 1917 aged 34.
 He is remembered on the Tyne Cot memorial in Belgium (panel 7).
 His war service records and probate record his address as 28 Lochaber Street.
 The Commonwealth War Graves Commission record lists his widow Florence Winifred Jenkins living at 24 Ilton Road, Penylan.
 In 1939 she is living in Barry with her brother.
 She dies in Brighton in 1980 aged 93.

 EDGAR JOHN WATKINS

 Chief Engineer, Merchant Navy, S.S.
 “Emlyndene” (Cardiff)